 - Improved soil fertility: Certain plants, such as legumes, fix nitrogen in the soil, making it available for other plants.

-- Enhanced growth and flavour: Some companions improve each other’s growth, yield, or taste through the release of beneficial compounds.
+- Enhanced growth and flavour: Some companions improve each other’s growth, yield, or taste by releasing beneficial compounds.

 - Efficient space utilization: Planting taller plants with shorter ones maximizes garden space and can provide shade or support for other plants.

 When planting cabbage, choose companions that support its growth and deter pests.
 Here are some excellent companion plants for cabbage:

 - Aromatic Herbs: Herbs like dill, thyme, rosemary, and sage release scents that deter cabbage pests like cabbage moths, aphids, and whiteflies.
 These herbs also attract beneficial insects that prey on cabbage pests.

 - Onions and Garlic: Both onions and garlic emit strong odours that repel cabbage pests, including cabbage worms, loopers, and root maggots.
 They also have antifungal properties, which can help prevent fungal diseases in the cabbage patch.

 - Nasturtiums: These colourful flowers add beauty to your garden and act as a trap crop for aphids, protecting your cabbage plants.
 Nasturtiums also attract beneficial insects like ladybugs and lacewings.

 - Marigolds: Marigolds are known to repel various pests, including cabbage worms and nematodes, thanks to their strong scent.
 Plant marigolds around the border of your cabbage patch or interplant them with your cabbages.